This small group experiences provides intimate encounters with flatback turtles, while supporting a long term scientific research project.

 - Supporting flatback turtle research and conservation

-Broome and Cable Beach hotel pick up and travel to our stunning base for the next few days, Eco Beach Resort.
+Hotel pick up and transfer to our morning boat cruise on the beautiful Roebuck Bay.
+In 2015 Roebuck Bay became of international importance and was declared an Australia marine park.
+Home to dugongs, turtles and rare Australian snubfin dolphins, Roebuck Bay provides extensive seagrass meadows for feeding and is a major nursery for numerous species of marine life.
+Cruising the bay by catamaran is the perfect way to experience the regions spectacular marine environment including sea and bird life.
+After the cruise we travel to our stunning base for the next few days, Eco Beach Resort.
 Overlooking a beautiful beach, and turtle nesting ground, the resort has received Advanced Eco Certification for its sustainable lodge operations.
 Time to relax and maybe take a dip in the infinity pool, before a talk on flatback turtles and the monitoring program.
 Dinner and evening beach walk alongside our experienced guides in search in nesting flatback turtles.
 (LD)

-Breakfast and opportunity to join an early morning sunrise beach drive.
-Afterwards we return for a late breakfast and time to relax, take in the beautiful the surrounds, take a dip in the pool, go for a kayak, treat yourself to a delicious lunch at the restaurant or visit the local bird hide in the afternoon.
+Breakfast followed by opportunity to discover aboriginal insights into the Yardoogara land and cultures on a morning guided cultural experience.
+During the day there is also plenty of time to relax, take in the beautiful the surrounds, take a dip in the pool, go for a kayak, treat yourself to a delicious lunch at the restaurant or visit the local bird hide in the afternoon.

 In the evening just before high tide we walk the beach in search of nesting flatback turtles.
 With over 20 years experience in turtle monitoring projects, our guides Steve and Anne will share their expertise and insights into the turtle nesting behaviours, false crawls, egg chambers, sand temperatures, egg incubation periods and hatchlings.
 (BLD)